Toxic Leadership in the US Army

 You won’t be charged yet!

-LTG Walter F. Ulmer Jr., USA Ret., commanded the 3rd Armored Division and III Corps, was director of human resources development at HQDA, and served as Commandant of Cadets at USMA.
-He served as president and CEO of the Center for Creative Leadership and is co-author of several studies of officer leadership including the U.S. Army War College 1970 “Study on Military Professionalism;” the 2000 CSIS study, “American Military Culture in the Twenty-first Century;”and the 2004 and 2010 studies, “Leadership Lessons at Division Command Level.”
+LTG Walter F. Ulmer Jr., USA Ret., has held various leadership positions throughout his military career.
+He commanded the 3rd Armored Division and III Corps, served as director of human resources development at HQDA, and was the Commandant of Cadets at USMA.
+After his military service, Ulmer became the president and CEO of the Center for Creative Leadership.
+He has also co-authored several studies on officer leadership, including the 1970 "Study on Military Professionalism" conducted by the U.S. Army War College, the 2000 CSIS study titled "American Military Culture in the Twenty-first Century," and the 2004 and 2010 studies on "Leadership Lessons at Division Command Level."

-Why Toxic Leaders Survive in Our Culture
+Why Toxic Leaders Thrive in Our Society

 Solution Concepts